When it comes to collectibles, few franchises can match up with Star Wars.

 Star Wars Trading Cards: Buyers Guide and Investment Outlook

 Top-Rated Star Wars Trading Card: 1977 Artoo-Detoo Topps Star Wars The Little Droid R2-D2 #3

 Not only should Star Wars Trading Cards constantly rise in value over the years but at some point, we predict a major celebrity will buy one making them super hot for a few years before settling back down to the normal price range (similar to the Pokemon card craze we are experiencing now).

-In the event that does happen picking up a few high-end 1977 Star Wars Trading Cards sounds like a good idea… even if our prediction fails these cards still should do very well ROI wise over the next 10 to 20 years…. cheers Luke Skywalker!
+In the event that does happen to pick up a few high-end 1977 Star Wars Trading Cards sounds like a good idea… even if our prediction fails these cards still should do very well ROI-wise over the next 10 to 20 years…. cheers Luke Skywalker!